-- Reporting of past 30-day current smoking is 2% in Grades 9 and 10 (combined) and has remained relatively constant at 5% for Grade 11 and 12 since 2011 (OSDUHS 2015). - Despite improvements in recent years, in 2014, current smoking was still firmly established among 18- to 19-year olds (10%), young adults aged 20 to 24 (17%) and those aged 25 to 29 (23%; CCHS 2014) - Males aged 18 to 19, 20 to 24 and 25 to 29 were significantly more likely to smoke in the past-30 days compared to females of the same age (Figure 2 here, Figure 3-10 in the full report).
+- Reporting of past 30-day current smoking is 2%M in Grades 9 and 10 (combined) and has remained relatively constant at 5% for Grade 11 and 12 since 2011 (OSDUHS 2015). - Over the period 2010 to 2014, there has been a significant decline in current smoking among young adults aged 20 to 24-from 24% to 17%; this decline has yet to be mirrored in smoking rates of older young adults aged 25 to 29, which remain at 23%. - Despite improvements in recent years, in 2014, current smoking was still firmly established among 18- to 19-year olds (10%M), young adults aged 20 to 24 (17%) and those aged 25-29 (23%; CCHS 2014). - Males aged 18 to 19, 20 to 24 and 25 to 29 were significantly more likely to smoke in the past-30 days compared to females of the same age (Figure 2 here, Figure 3-7 and Table 3A-6 in the full report)

-Work remains to fulfill several of the Scientific Advisory Committee recommendations for preventing tobacco use among youth and young adults including: addressing tobacco use in movies that are rated for youth viewing; requiring advertisements preceding movies and video games that contain tobacco imagery; enhancing the protocols for compliance of tobacco and e-cigarette retailers with restrictions on sales to minors; and focusing prevention efforts on high-risk schools, colleges and workplaces where youth and young adults are at greatest risk for tobacco use
+Work remains to fulfill several of the 2010 Scientific Advisory Committee recommendations for preventing tobacco use among youth and young adults including: addressing tobacco use in movies that are rated for youth viewing; requiring advertisements preceding movies and video games that contain tobacco imagery; enhancing the protocols for compliance of tobacco and e-cigarette retailers with restrictions on sales to minors; and focusing prevention efforts on high-risk schools, colleges and workplaces where youth and young adults are at greatest